in-der-kothe/exactly-once-semantics/README.md

 We already knew that we must send a message more than once (The two generals)

-So the problem is, how to handle the case when we receive a message more than once.
+So the problem is how to handle the case when we receive a message more than once.

 This branch will show you **one way** how you could achieve this: idempotence keys...